polterguy/babelfish/README.md

 The system comes with a [dashboard admin UI](https://github.com/polterguy/babelfish.frontend) that you can use in your organisation to allow for translators to easily administrate your translation database.

-## Installation

-Install into [Magic](https://github.com/polterguy/magic) by unzipping into your `/modules/` folder as _"babelfish"_ folder.
-You can play around with the endpoints the app creates for you by using the _"Endpoints"_ menu item in your Magic Dashboard.

 ## License

-Licensed under the terms of the MIT license as published by the Open Source Initiative.
-See the enclosed file _"LICENSE"_ for details.
+Basically, you can install the Software on an infinite amount of development machines, and _one_ production machine.
+See the enclosed file _"LICENSE"_ for details which is being distributed together with the software.